 Davis provides housing for those who are low-income.
 To learn how to receive affordable housing and housing vouchers, please look at the website.

 Location: 23 Russell Blvd Suite 1, Davis, CA 95616

 Davis United Christian Center Transitional Housing

 The transitional housing program provides safe and stable housing for homeless families.
-Clients must either be employed, in school or taking Life Skill classes.
+Clients must be employed, in school or taking Life Skill classes.

 Location: 110 6th St, Broderick, CA 95605

 Woodland offers affordable housing to low-income and disabled individuals.
 To view a list of affordable housing, please look at the website for more information on home prices and deals.

 Yolo County Housing provides quality affordable housing and community development services to those in Woodland, West Sacramento, Davis, Winters, Esparto, Yolo, Knight’s Landing, Dunnigan, Madison and Dixon.
 It also provides safe temporary housing to migrant farmworker families during the county’s growing season and operates two centers in Yolo County.

 Location: 147 W Main St, Woodland, CA 95695

 Odd Fellows Handy Helpers (Davis)